Rapfff/jajapy/docs/source/examples/01-helloworld.rst

 Evaluating the BW output model using model checking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Eventually we compare the output model with the original one.
-We can do so by comparing the value of some properties under this two models as follows:
+We can do so by comparing the value of some properties under these two models as follows:

 .. code-block:: python